markjnkim/es_mod/01-html/content/step-3-hero.md

 /* Hero Style End */
 ```
 * **Dot Notation** is the "." proceeding the class `hero` to indicate to CSS we are using a class as our CSS selector.
 * **Background-image** uses the CSS function `url()` to link a resource such as an image, web font, or gif.
 Here was are using a relative URL path to select our background image from our images folder as we will explain in more detail below.
-Absolute paths can also be used for instance to grab and image from the web for example url("https://www.example.com/images/image.png").
+Absolute paths can also be used for instance to grab an image from the web for example url("https://www.example.com/images/image.png").
 * **Background-size** property sets the size of the background image so it can be left to its original size, stretched, or constrained to fit the available space.
 The `cover` value enlarges the image to ensure complete coverage of the element by a single image.
 Other selections allow repeated images for a tiled look, similar to how background image displays are configured for your computer's background desktop image.
 * **Background-position** allows different positioning of the background image discussed in more detail below..
 * **Position** specifies the type of positioning method used for an element.
 We will discuss this important property in further detail below.